ctsit/redcap_chart_field/README.md

 ![Chartist configuration](img/chartist_config.png)

-As we've done on Chart.js section, we are using Piping to make chart data dinamic.
+As we've done on Chart.js section, we are using Piping to make chart data dynamic.

 Note that the configuration for Chartist is slightly different - there is no canvas dimensions fields, and "Chart responsive options" field is added.
 Check the [official Chartist documentation](https://gionkunz.github.io/chartist-js/) to understand how it works.